codefrogs/cmake-easy/sections/01-learning/17-simple-project/README.txt

 README.txt

+This is almost the same as our 'Hello' example.

-This shows just a simple project with a single main.cpp You can create the builds files by typing: ./generate.sh Then go to the build directory, and type: make
+This project has a single main.cpp
+You can create the builds files by typing: ./generate.sh Build by typing: cmake --build build

-This should create the executable 'simple'.
+This will create the executable 'simple'.

+It is possible to run 'make' directly, but the recommended way is to use cmake.
+The reason being, it's not a 'generator independent' way of building.